Skip to content

 1959

+The late 50s saw the arrival of the first supermarkets in New Zealand.
+Before this people would shop at small, local shops.
+Supermarkets meant Chelsea could get their products out to people more quickly and cost effectively.
 The opening of the Auckland Harbour Bridge also made things a lot simpler for Chelsea.
 Before the bridge was built, 90% of Chelsea’s sugar had to be shipped across the harbour on flat-bottomed boats called Lighters.
 Special consideration was taken when the bridge was designed, so that Chelsea’s ships could fit underneath it.

 Chelsea during the war